apalania/PRADclass/README.md

 | __A__ | 1 |3  |14 |

 where Reference (ground truth) in rows & Predicted class in columns; C: Control, I: Indolent, A: Aggressive.
 This yields a balanced accuracy of ~  0.86.
-Instances with prediction probability < 0.4 were deemed ambiguous and not used in constructing the confusion matrix.
+Instances with prediction probability < 0.4 were deemed ambiguous, and the four such instances were ignored in constructing the confusion matrix.

 PRADclass.R